 Pelvic tilt

-This exercise is great for regaining fluid mobility in the lower back, correcting minor stiffness that often causes persistent pain.
-The gentle incline stimulates the deep abdominal muscles while mobilizing your lower back without forcing.
+This exercise is excellent for regaining fluid mobility in the lower back, correcting minor stiffness that often causes persistent pain.
+The gentle incline stimulates the deep abdominal muscles while engaging your lower back without straining.

 -